 "I worked in politics for a while: campaign press secretary to candidates for mayor of Denver, U.S. Senate, and House of Representatives.
 I taught writing and journalism at the University of Denver and at Metropolitan State College and in 1973 I worked on the Robert Altman film, Thieves Like Us.
 Altman's film was based on the 1937 novel by Edward Anderson, and he wanted it scored with old radio shows.
 My job--which lasted six weeks--was to find the right sounds to fit his story.

 "In 1984, with my wife Helen, I opened the Old Algonquin Bookstore in East Denver.
 We closed the store in 1994, two years after Booked to Diewas published, and have been online booksellers ever since."

-John's latest challenge has been a large benign brain tumor, which was partially removed in 2006, causing the loss of one eye and a long recovery period.
-But he hopes to return and get Janeway's unique voice back on the page.
+John's latest challenge has been a large benign brain tumor, which was partially removed in 2006, causing the loss of one eye and some ongoing neurological problems which have prevented him from completing another book. -- A frustrating time.